dlce-eva/dlce-eva/doc/csv-and-tsv-files.md

 Aside from the choice of separator there are a few details that are different between the standards:

- * CSV allows quoting, TSV doesn't
+ * CSV allows quoting, TSV doesn't.
- * TSV requires the first row to contain the names for all columns, CSV doesn't
+ * TSV requires the first row to contain the names for all columns, CSV doesn't.
  * CSV requires CRLF line endings to be used, the TSV standard does not mention any line ending scheme explicitly.
  * The TSV standard explicitly mentions that all rows must have the same number